CDrummond/music-similarity/docs/OtherConfig.md

 default music-similarity will attempt to set this automatically.
 * `essentia.highlevel` Specify whether to support high-level Essentia analysis features.
 This defaults to true for Linux only.
-* `essentia.bpm` Specify max BPM difference when filtering tracks.
-* `essentia.filterkey` Specify whether to filter on matching keys.
-* `essentia.filterattrib` Specify whether to filter on attrributes or not.
-If set only the highest, or lowest, attributes are used.
 * `essentia.filterattrib_count` Configures nubmer of attributes to use.
 * `essentia.filterattrib_lim` If filtering on attributes, only attributes that are less than this, or higher than 1.0-this will be used.